Undocumented

 basic case, but additionally (i) checks that the keys of this

-are known names, (ii) evaluates the values in some cases
+dict are known names, (ii) evaluates the values in some cases

-and (iii) handles specials
+and (iii) handles specials.

-is an iterable (dict
+known_names is an iterable (dict or list or tuple) of strings.

 If known_names is None, all args are processed, otherwise a

-is raised for unknown names.
+ValueError is raised for unknown names.
 This is useful if we

 want to re-assign variables (overwrite default values) and avoid